KyleRego/anki_record/README.md

 # Anki Record

 Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard deck package files (Anki SQLite databases).
 It isn't finished (the main thing it does not support yet is media).

-Development is currently paused (unless any bugs are discovered, which I will fix as soon as I know them) while I do some initial work on a Rails application that is the reason I developed the gem.
-But after that, Anki Record will have features added to add media to notes.
+Development is currently focused on the Ruby on Rails application that this gem was created for ([Anki Books](https://github.com/KyleRego/anki_books)), and refactoring the test suite to enforce cops from the `rubocop-rspec` extension to the RuboCop code linter.

 ## Installation